Quantum Hall and Light Responses in a 2D Topological Semimetal: Topological Markers from Circularly Polarized Light

 Here, $\sigma_z$ measures the relative density on the two sublattices of the honeycomb lattice resolved at the $K$ Dirac point.
 In comparison, for the Haldane model, we obtain

 The topological number of the Haldane model on the 2-sphere takes the equivalent form \cite{Dynamo,ReviewKLH}

+It is interesting to observe that within this map from momentum space to surface of the sphere, the quantum Hall response can also be revealed from the two Dirac points (see Appendix \ref{Berry}) \cite{ReviewKLH}.

-A peculiarity of this topological semimetal is that $\langle \sigma_z(\pi)\rangle=0$ as a result of the formation of the nodal ring semimetal around $K'$ \cite{hutchinson_quantum_2021} which is another way to justify why $\Gamma_-=0$ in this case.
-The response for one-spin polarization is now halved compared to one topological plane as a result of $\Gamma_-=0$.
-The topological semimetal can be characterized in terms of a pair of one-half local topological markers and $\pi$-Berry phases \cite{OneHalfKLH} related to the two-spheres' model associated to spin polarizations $\uparrow_z,\downarrow_z$ \cite{hutchinson_quantum_2021}.
-In the present situation, the $\pi$ Berry phase is associated equally to the phase acquired by an electron with spin polarization $\uparrow_x$ in band $2$ and by an electron with spin polarization $\downarrow_x$ in band $1$, when circling around the $K$ Dirac.
-A pair of $\pi$-Berry phases is also analogous to a pair of $\pi$ winding numbers \cite{OneHalfKLH}.
-A $\frac{1}{2}$ topological quantized light response is also predicted to occur for the $\nu=\frac{1}{2}$-fractional quantum Hall effect \cite{CecileNathan}.
+A peculiarity of this topological semimetal is that $\langle \sigma_z(\pi)\rangle=0$ as a result of the formation of the nodal ring semimetal around $K'$ which is another way to justify why $\Gamma_-=0$ in this case.
+The response for one-spin polarization is now {\it halved} compared to one topological plane as a result of $\Gamma_-=0$.
+The topological semimetal in the bilayer model \cite{hutchinson_quantum_2021,OneHalfKLH} can be characterized in terms of a pair of one-half local topological markers and $\pi$-Berry phases \cite{OneHalfKLH} related to the two-spheres' model associated to spin polarizations $\uparrow_z,\downarrow_z$ \cite{hutchinson_quantum_2021}.
+In the one-layer graphene realization, the $\pi$ Berry phase is associated equally to the phase acquired by an electron with spin polarization $\uparrow_x$ in band $2$ and by an electron with spin polarization $\downarrow_x$ in band $1$, when circling around the $K$ Dirac.
+A pair of $\pi$-Berry phases is also analogous to a pair of $\pi$ winding numbers.
+A $\frac{1}{2}$ light response is also predicted to occur for the $\nu=\frac{1}{2}$-fractional quantum Hall effect \cite{CecileNathan}.
+If we sum the information on these two spin polarizations (or equally $\uparrow_z,\downarrow_z$) i.e. on the two pairs of bands $(n,m)$ and $(n^\prime, m^\prime)$, we have